Home

 What Is A Covenant

 To better understand the theologies of the Covenant, we should first understand the word.
 The word that is translated Covenant in the Hebrew is [beriyth], and in the Greek [diatheke] (often translated Testament).
 They both very literally mean "a promise or solemn oath" (Genesis 26:3).
 In other words, if you produced a written agreement certifying that your land should go to your son after your death, that would be a Covenant because it is literally a written Promise, Oath, or Testament certifying that something must be done.
-Moreover, a Covenant can made out as either conditional or unconditional.
+Moreover, a Covenant can be made as either conditional or unconditional.
 For example, a Covenant can be a mutual agreement that if certain requirements are met, then and only then will the oath or promise be enforceable.
-Thus, any breaking of that Covenant by not meeting the requirements is a violation of law.
+Thus, any breaking of that Covenant by not meeting the requirements is a violation of the law.
 That is an example of a conditional Covenant.
-It is like what we would call today, a contract.
-On the other hand, an oath or promise to give something with no requirements or stipulations, is an unconditional Covenant.
+In our day, it is like what we might call a contract.
+On the other hand, an oath or promise to give something with no requirements or stipulations is an unconditional Covenant.
 In other words, it is a solemn promise or oath to do something, with no conditions or stipulations attached.
-Thus, that Covenant cannot be broken by your actions, so that you will receive whatever has been promised regardless of anything you do or don't do.
-In these two ways, God has made many solemn promises or Covenants in Scriptures.
+Thus, that Covenant cannot be broken by your actions, so you will receive whatever has been promised regardless of anything you do or don't do.
+In these two ways, God has made many solemn promises or Covenants in the Scriptures.
 A careful study of such Scriptures will reveal that they all point to some aspect of the gospel.

 Jeremiah 33:25-36